-The University has been involved in several ongoing watershed restoration studies and efforts in recent history including the Anacostia Watershed Restoration Partnership, the Paint Branch Management Partnership, and Paint Branch restoration efforts with the U.S. Army Corps of Engineers and Maryland-National Capital Park and Planning.
+The university has been involved in several ongoing watershed restoration studies and efforts in recent history including the Anacostia Watershed Restoration Partnership, the Paint Branch Management Partnership, and Paint Branch restoration efforts with the U.S. Army Corps of Engineers and Maryland National Capital Park and Planning.
 The University should continue to expand its leadership and participation in these types of local and regional watershed restoration efforts.

-The University should restore Campus Creek by 2020.
+The university should develop a proposal by the end of 2015 to restore Campus Creek's stormwater functionality while preserving its aesthetic qualities.
 Significant matching funding dollars for restoration projects will be available through the State and County during the proposed restoration timeline.
 In order to meet the State Watershed Implementation Plan (WIP) for Chesapeake Bay restoration by 2025 (the current WIP deadline), the State and County will be actively seeking restoration projects to fund and construct.
 As a public institution with public lands, the University will be an attractive location for restoration work.
-A 2015 milestone that identifies funding, restoration strategy, and restoration schedules for Campus Creek should be established.
+The proposal should identify funding, restoration strategy, and restoration schedules.